Believing Your Dreams Into Reality

 DISCOVERING YOUR MAGIC WAND

-of manifesting was mostly a negative one.
-I watched people asking for houses
+process of manifesting was mostly a negative one.
+I watched people

 What the truth now seems to me is that the way to feel light, to become enlightened, is to believe that the universe is a warm, safe, comfortable place which would like nothing better than to provide you with your heart's desire.
 Luckily that happens to be the case.
 The universe would like nothing better than to see you reach the top of the Rainbow Stairs where growth and learning and unfolding are purely through joy rather than through trial and pain.